Charles Cowper Jr.: Member for Orange

-James Martin, defeated by Charles Cowper (junior) in two separate polls.
+James Martin, defeated by Charles Cowper (junior) in two polls.

 In October 1863, the Cowper government was defeated in parliament after criticism of the ministry's financial management.
 After the defeat of the government, James Martin was able to form a ministry which was sworn in by the Governor on October 16.
 With the formation of the new ministry, by-elections were required for each of the members of the Legislative Assembly who accepted ministerial positions.
 Soon after the writs were issued for the by-elections, Cowper (junior) resigned as representative for the Tumut electorate in order to contest the Orange by-election against Martin (his father's political opponent).
 An editorial in The Sydney Morning Herald was critical of the decision, describing the younger Cowper as "the mere mouthpiece of his parent", adding: "He is merely the representative of the firm of Cowper and Son, and not trading on his own account".
 The writer accused Cowper (senior) of putting his son in an odious position, permitting him "to sacrifice the duty he owed to the constituency for which he was elected, in order that he might disturb the course of that very representative Government of which Mr. Cowper professes to be the warmest admirer".

 On 2 November 1863, at the nominations for the by-election for the seat of Orange, Martin told the assembled voters "I do not regard Mr. Cowper, jun., as my opponent", adding: "He is much too insignificant in every way to be the real opponent, and is merely the catspaw put forward in order to throw impediments in the way of the Ministry".
 The poll for the seat of Orange was held on November 4, at which Cowper won by a narrow majority of sixteen votes.
 Six days after the Orange poll, Martin was nominated as a candidate for The Tumut electorate, which had been vacated by Cowper.
 A second candidate named C. D. O'Connell was also nominated.
 The by-election was held on November 16, with Martin winning the seat by a sizeable majority.

 In early June 1864, it was reported that Cowper had met with a serious accident while travelling to Fort Bourke on the Darling River, resulting in a fractured kneecap.
 He returned to Orange in an American waggon to obtain medical assistance.